 Getting on with your life after a brain injury or other neurological diagnosis can sometimes be a challenge, both for you and for those you love.
 Taking up new and stimulating activities can really help you get back on track.

-The Brain Charity and the Brain Haemorrhage Support Group have teamed up to give you another amazing ‘Health and Wellbeing Day’ taking place at The Brain Charity’s Norton Street premises on Monday the 13th May 2019 between 10:30am and 4:00pm, incorporating our May Coffee Morning.
+That is why The Brain Charity and the Brain Haemorrhage Support Group have teamed up to give you another amazing ‘Health and Wellbeing Day’ taking place at The Brain Charity’s Norton Street premises on Monday the 13th May 2019 between 10:30am and 4:00pm, incorporating our May Coffee Morning.

 At our Health and Wellbeing Day, you can try out a wide range of activities and complementary therapies that many people have found beneficial after their diagnosis or brain injury.